-Please note that you are ultimately responsible for being aware of and meeting the requirements for graduation.
-Your advisor is a source of information and may remind you of upcoming deadlines, but it is your responsibility to know these requirements and take the steps necessary to fulfill them.
+Please note that the candidate is ultimately responsible for being aware of and meeting the requirements for graduation.
+The advisor is a source of information, but it is the candidate's responsibility to know these requirements and take the steps necessary to fulfill them.